 From the CICM primary exam point of view, there has never been an SAQ on this topic, and it can be safely omitted from the study schedule.
 In the Part II exam, these issues were explored in Question 5.1 from the first paper of 2009; the college gave us a poor quality clip art drawing of a pre-diluted circuit and asked "What are the advantages of the replacement fluid administered as shown in the diagram?"

 For purposes of Part II exam revision, pre- and post-dilution strategies were compared in a tabulated format.
 This is reproduced here to aid rapid revision.

 - Clearance of middle molecules (those dependent on convection) is proportional to ultrafiltration rate

-- Clearance of small molecules (those dependent on convection) is greater because of the higher concentration gradient.
+- Clearance of small molecules (those dependent on diffusion) is greater because of the higher concentration gradient.

 - Less replacement fluid is required, which affects the cost of treatment

 - Filter lifespan might be shorter, espeically if you don't want to use anticoagulation